FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-11-10-loading-settings-before-your-angular-app-starts.md

 image: blog/aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blogpost I want to describe two different way how to load your settings before your Angular application starts.
-Although there has been articles already about this I want to point out two different ways of solving the issue as I see this as an reappearing issue in the Angular world.
+In this blogpost I want to describe two different ways how to load your settings before your Angular application starts.
+Although there already have been articles about this [Tim Deschryver's Blog Post 'Build once deploy to multiple environments'](https://timdeschryver.dev/blog/angular-build-once-deploy-to-multiple-environments#platformbrowserdynamic) I want to point out two different ways of solving the issue as I see this as an reappearing issue in the Angular world.

 ## The Problem